Port au Choix Archaeological Site: Artifacts

 A variety of tools, pottery, and other artifacts have been discovered at Port au Choix.
 Along with human remains, artifacts were discovered in the burial sites.
 Tools such as woodworking implements were found in the graves.
 It is believed these were designed for building structures and watercraft.

 Phillip's Garden produced a wealth of ancient tools used by its former inhabitants.
 Along with 50 house dwelling sites, thousands of individual artifacts have been discovered by excavators in the last half century.
 Since both the Maritime Archaic Indians and Dorset Paleo-Eskimos were very dependent on the sea for sustenance, there is a lot of evidence showing evidence of seal hunting at this location.
 Archaeologists M.A.P.
 Renouf and Trevor Bell studied the hunting and harvesting of harp seals by the Dorset Paleo-Eskimos at Phillip's Garden.
 They concluded that the Dorset people utilized the animals fully.
 Their meat was used for food, their fat for fuel, and their skin for making clothes and boots by the Dorset people.

 Management

 Port au Choix is a National Historic Site of Canada.
-The site is managed by a combination of native descendants, land owners, and Canada Parks staff as well as local community members.
+The site is managed by a combination of native descendants, land owners, and Parks Canada staff as well as local community members.